malkusch/instana/README.md

 ## Linear Algebra

 And then a word why I chose to have Linear Algebra as interfaces.
 When I started it wasn't clear to me if I have to run my own implementation or can use existing libraries, that's why I started out with interfaces so that I can make the decision later on, once my Email was answered.
+Also I decided not to use generics here, but rather cast in the concrete implementation.
+That way I don't have to sprinkle everywhere the concrete LinearAlgebra class as a generice (in every class that would've depend on LinearAlgebra or Matrix).

 ## jGraphT